RajaAhsan97/Object-Detection-by-Template-Matching-Techniques/README.md

 This repository contains object detection by mean of template matching techniques.
-Template matching includes the source image and a patch of the image, the patch id the subregion of the images which will be found in the image.
-The patch is slided over the image from left to right and top to bottom by one pixel, and the result is computed for each region of image on which the patch is overlayed by performing the operation just like convolution.
-For template matching, various techniques are proposed as mentioned below,  which will be performed between the patch and the image region. t
+Template matching includes the source image and a patch of an image, the patch is the subregion of an image which will be found in the image.
+The patch is slided over the image from left to right and top to bottom by one pixel forming a mask on the image region, and the result is computed for each region on which the patch is overlayed by performing the operation just like convolution.
+For template matching, various techniques are proposed as mentioned below,  which will be performed between the patch and the image region.

 1. Sum of Square Difference (SQDIFF)
 2. Normalized Sum of Square Difference (SQDIFF_NORMED)